Tips for Surviving the Government Shutdown

 Other Assistance Resources:

 Coast Guard Mutual Assistance – USAA donated 15 million to the Coat Guard Mutual Assistance fund.
 The donated funds will disburse as interest free loans to Coast Guard personnel with the assistance of the American Red Cross.
 The loan assistance is available to all Coast Guard servicemembers and is designed to cover an estimated two weeks of financial shortfalls caused by a lack or pay.
-Members should start by seeking assistance at the Mutual Assistance website.

 - Washington Federal – is offering loans that are interest free for 90 days.
 You do not have to be a current Washington Federal customer to apply.